How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 The same applies to a stock music library or production library.
 Different production libraries offer different types of music.

-A simple search on Audiojungle for “energetic classic rock” gives you 2,163 tracks.
+For example, searching on Audiojungle for “energetic classic rock” gives you 2,163 tracks.

-Music styles or genres vary from corporate music, classical, pop, rock to techno, disco, lounge, ambient, and many more.
+Music styles or genres vary from corporate music, classical, pop, and rock to techno, disco, lounge, ambient, and many more.
 We can then subdivide every single one of those genres into subgenres even further.
 This is also true for stock music.

 You can sit down and listen to an entirely Frank Zappa album and find a message, a meaning, a story, a beginning, and an end to it.
 The music speaks for itself, as he wrote it that way.

 For this reason, some “real” musicians think stock music equals low-quality music.
-I used to think that way too.
-But just like film music, now I can see the purpose of stock music.
+I used to think that way, too.
+But just like film music, I now can see the purpose of stock music.
 And when you get the hang of it, it gets easier and easier to compose and record.

 With time, you can even finish a track in less than a day.